lucasnfe/ufv-inf216/materials.md

 {% include image.html url="/_images/cover2.jpg" width=175 align="right" %}

-## Book
+## Bibliografia

 Alan Turing and Noam Chomsky: Very Famous Book

-## Additional Course Materials
+## Materiais Adicionais

-* If you are not familiar with Python programming, use any online tutorial to get a handle of it.
+* If you are not familiar with C++ programming, use any online tutorial to get a handle of it.
 * [Material #1](http://www.example.com/): how a computer chess player thinks!
 * [Material #2](http://www.example.com/): how a computer chess player thinks!
 * [Material #3](http://www.example.com/): how a computer chess player thinks!